dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/search-results.jpg

 Note that the unfiltered search results include everything:
-Your actual content, e.g. persons you entered, is displayed as well as topic types, topicmaps association types etc.
+Your actual content, e.g. persons you entered, is displayed as well as topic types, topicmaps, association types etc.

 .. _user-advanced-search-filter-types:

 Advanced Search with the Type Filter
 ------------------------------------

-The Search/Create Dialog has two checkboxes right under the search field.
+The search/create dialog has two checkboxes right under the search field.
 They narrow down your search results to certain topic types according to your filter.

 When you just enter a search term you potentially get a lot of unwanted results:

 .. image:: _static/advanced-search-no-filter.png

-The first checkbox "Search only selected type" lets you select a topic type you want to apply the search to.
+The first checkbox **"Search only selected type"** lets you select a topic type you want to apply the search to.
 Tick the box, then select a topic type:

 .. image:: _static/search-selected-type.png